A TRUSTED PARTNER WHEN PATIENTS NEED CARE

 - Hospital readmissions within 30 days of surgery declined to zero

 - The 32BJ Health Fund saved $1.6 million in the first two years of the program

 - Mount Sinai’s market share for 32BJ Health Fund plan participants grew 300 percent from 2016

-Patients notice the personalized, high-quality care, and 99 percent would recommend the services to their friends and family.
+Patients have notice the personalized, high-quality care, and 99 percent would recommend the services to their friends and family.